 Do Wear: Attire You Can Actually Move In

-A Universal or Disney vacation isn’t the time for wearing that skintight dress or a miniskirt that barely covers your, ahem, assets.
+A Universal or Disney theme park vacation isn’t the time for wearing super short shorts or skirts.
 (Just think about how many other behinds have sat in that same rollercoaster seat before you.)
-You’ll be climbing in and out of rides all day, so you want to be able to do that easily—and preferably without flashing anyone.
+You’ll be climbing in and out of rides all day, so you want to be able to do that easily and comfortably.

 DOUBLE DUTY: The Best Multipurpose Clothing for Travel